-Today let’s let’s talk about how to make an ice pack by making your own homemade ice pack with baggies and your foodsaver.
+Today let’s talk about how to make an ice pack.
+You can easily make your own homemade one with baggies and your foodsaver.

 Most of the materials you need to complete this project are things you have at home.
 Here is all you need:

 Why alcohol?
 The rubbing alcohol will prevent the water from freezing completely.

 The contents will actually seem more like gel.
 The ‘gel’ will mold to the boo-boo instead of being hard like ice would be.